The Project

 The Location

 DWU is located in Madang, with a population of about 15,000.
-Madang is situated on the northern coast of Papua New Guinea.
+Madang is located on the northern coast of Papua New Guinea.
 The town is a popular tourist destination.
 With hundreds of small islands, it is the paradise for snorkelling, diving and fishing.
 It has an operating airport as well as road connection with Lae and the highlands.
 The town has a number of hotels, restaurants, shops and a market with an ample supply of vegetables and tropical fruits.
 DWU will provide the program participant with secure housing on the main campus.

 The Challenge